 When moving, make sure you’re well covered.

-When moving, it’s always a good idea to be insured.
-A moving company will provide you with valuation, which is not full-coverage insurance.
+It is always a good idea to be insured during a move.
+A moving company provides valuation for goods, which is not full-coverage insurance.

 What is valuation?